CainanD/RefAV/README.md

 ### About

 A single autonomous vehicle will stream about ~4TB of data per hour with a full stack of camera and lidar sensors.
-The vast majority of this data comes from uninteresting scenarios -- the ego vehicle driving straight down a lane, possibly with another car in front of it.
-It can be prohibitively expensive to retrive and label specific scenarios for ego-behaivor evaluation, safety testing, or active learning at scale.
+The vast majority of this data comes from uninteresting scenarios - the ego vehicle driving straight down a lane, possibly with another car in front of it.
+It can be prohibitively expensive to retrieve and label specific scenarios for ego-behaivor evaluation, safety testing, or active learning at scale.

 RefAV serves as the baseline for the 2026 Argoverse2 Scenario Mining Challenge.
 It utilizes an LLM to construct composable function calls from a set of hand-crafted atomic functions such as "turning" or "has_objects_in_front".
 Given a prompt, the LLM outputs a composable function that narrows down a set of bounding box track predictions to the set that best corresponds to the prompt.
-Our paper describing the dataset and baseline in detail is available on [arXiv](https://arxiv.org/pdf/2505.20981)
+Our paper describing the dataset and baseline in detail is available on [arXiv](https://arxiv.org/pdf/2505.20981).

 ### Installation